Frequently Asked Questions

 3. I qualify as a class member – what do I have to do?

-If you meet the criteria in FAQ 11, you will be automatically included in the class if you were in the UK on the ‘domicile date’.
-The domicile date will be specified in the CPO.
+If you meet the criteria in FAQ 13, you will be automatically included in the relevant class if you were in the UK on the ‘domicile date’ and you therefore do not have to do anything at this stage.
+The domicile date is 19 October 2021.

 Back To Top